 Originally posted in 2014

-In my previous post, which you should read as it really is good (read it and you’ll see what I did there).
-I talked about a ‘reserve’ we Brits have – we often self-deprecate, or at best, do not convey our success very well.
+In my previous post – which you should read as it really is good (read it and you’ll see what I did there) – I talked about a ‘reserve’ we Brits have.
+We often self-deprecate, or at best, don’t convey our success very well.

-Britain we are Entrepreneurs!
+Britain, we are entrepreneurs!